--THINK AHEAD--

-In other words, trade in goods, services and resources is becoming borderless and without restrictions.
+In other words, trade in goods, services, and resources is becoming BORDERLESS and WITHOUT RESTRICTIONS.

 A MULTINATIONAL COMPANY (MNC) is a business organisation that PRODUCES IN MORE THAN ONE COUNTRY.
 The country that it originates from is referred to as the 'HOME COUNTRY' while the others that it operates in are called 'HOST COUNTRIES'.